 Avon’s new digital brochure, is according to the release, fully interactive.

 “The browsing and buying experience will be optimized for desktop and mobile with shoppable posts, video makeup tutorials, influencer-created content, interviews with product creators, video reviews, animations and more,” explains Avon’s media release.

 “Cutting-edge AR makeup will also be a key feature with functions such as Virtual Try-On, Foundation Shade Finder and Concealer Shade Finder.
 This will allow customers to virtually try on makeup shades before buying and discover their shade matches.”

 And while Avon positions the brochure’s digital update as part of the company’s environmental sustainability strategy, it will likely help the company through the Coronavirus recovery as well.

-Deanna Utroske is a leading voice in the cosmetics and personal care industry as well as in the indie beauty movement.
+Deanna Utroske identifies beauty industry trends early.
 As Editor of CosmeticsDesign.com, she writes daily news about the business of beauty in the Americas region and regularly produces video interviews with cosmetics, fragrance, personal care, and packaging experts as well as with indie brand founders.
 Click here to find out what else is changing in the world of beauty because of COVID-19.